 How Apple plans to transition to Silicon

-There's a fundamental difference between Apple silicon and Intel chips that means software built to run on one of them won't run on the other without some form of cross-compatibility app.
+There's a fundamental difference between Apple Silicon and Intel chips that means software built to run on one of them won't run on the other without some form of cross-compatibility app.
 That's why iOS and iPad and iPhone apps don't run natively on macOS (because Macs use Intel), and why lots of Chromebooks can run Android apps natively (because many use Arm chips).

-To avoid making millions of Macs obsolete at once Apple needs to support both Intel and Apple silicon, which it plans to do with familiar tools.
-Universal 2 will make updated apps automatically support both chipsets, and Rosetta 2 will allow nonupdated apps to run in Apple silicon environments.
+To avoid making millions of Macs obsolete at once, Apple needs to support both Intel and Apple Silicon, which it plans to do with familiar tools.
+Universal 2 will make updated apps automatically support both chipsets, and Rosetta 2 will allow nonupdated apps to run in Apple Silicon environments.

-The process of updating apps to run on Apple silicon will be simple if it works properly: Xcode 12 is "universal app ready," according to Apple.
+The process of updating apps to run on Apple Silicon will be simple if it works properly: Xcode 12 is "universal app ready," according to Apple.

 "When you open your project in Xcode 12, your app is automatically updated to produce release builds and archives as Universal apps," Apple said.
-The process happens behind the scenes, with Xcode producing binary "slices" for both Intel and Apple silicon before recompiling them into a single app package for uploading to the Mac App Store.
+The process happens behind the scenes, with Xcode producing binary "slices" for both Intel and Apple Silicon before recompiling them into a single app package for uploading to the Mac App Store.

-Apple said that most developers will be able to get their apps running on Apple silicon in a matter of days.
+Apple said that most developers will be able to get their apps running on Apple Silicon in a matter of days.
 Ideally, minimal troubleshooting will be required, but Xcode 12 has all of the necessary bug hunting tools baked right in.

+Transitioning from Intel to Apple Silicon is a lot like framing a house with either wood or steel.
+Apple, the framers, are taking care of the steel or wood frame, while developers are putting in the plumbing, hanging the drywall, and making the house livable.
 If things are done right, the material used to frame the house doesn't matter to the plumber, drywaller, painter, roofer, or resident: It all ends up looking the same once things are finished.

-Members of the Apple Developer Program can get a jump start on the transition by applying for the Universal App Quick Start Program, which gives access to beta forums, an early version of Big Sur, a Mac Mini with all the tools needed to build and recompile apps for Apple silicon, and Universal app support from Apple.
+Members of the Apple Developer Program can get a jump-start on the transition by applying for the Universal App Quick Start Program, which gives access to beta forums, an early version of Big Sur, a Mac Mini with all the tools needed to build and recompile apps for Apple Silicon, and Universal app support from Apple.